 This item appears to be a hollow statue of beaten gold, formed in the shape of Mishakal the Healer.
 If water is poured into the hole at the top, the statue begins to hum a varied, peaceful tune.
-The statue has the following magical items of krynn
+The statue has the following properties when singing: it acts as a chime of opening against any locked or held door; it prevents undead from approaching within 20 feet of its wielder; it heals 1d6 points of damage to any person within 10 feet (this property only works once per day).